Society doesn’t talk enough about erectile dysfunction.

-There are a number of different causes for erectile dysfunction, and a Washington DC physical therapist can help address some of them.
+There are a number of different causes for erectile dysfunction, as well as a number of different solutions that an experienced physical therapist can provide.

 Read on to find out more.